Looking for the ultimate comfort food for meat and potato lovers? Try this easy shepherd's pie recipe.

-- In the cast iron skillet, add the cooked hamburger and the frozen peas, stir, and heat through over medium low heat.
+- Stir in the cooked hamburger and the frozen peas and heat through over medium low heat.

 Making the Gravy

-- In the same skillet you used for the carrots, melt 4 tablespoons of butter over medium heat.
+- Melt 4 tablespoons of butter in a small skillet set over medium heat.
 Gradually add the 4 tablespoons of flour, whisking constantly, to make a roux.
-Cook for two minutes while constantly whisking.
+Cook for two minutes, whisking constantly to cook the flour.

-- Pour 2 teaspoons of Worcestershire sauce into the beef stock and gradually whisk 1 cup the stock into the roux.
+- Pour 2 teaspoons of Worcestershire sauce into the beef stock and gradually whisk of 1 cup the stock into the roux.
 Keep whisking for a minute or two until the gravy has thickened.

 Assembling the Shepherd's Pie

 - Preheat the oven to 400 F.

 - Stir the whipped potatoes until they are soft, then spread them evenly over the meat and veggie mixture in the skillet.
 (Don’t have an oven proof skillet?
 Assemble in a 9×13-inch casserole dish.)

-- Sprinkle the grated cheddar cheese and smoked paprika evenly on top.
+- Fluff the potatoes with a fork to make them textured, then brush them with egg white.
+Sprinkle the grated cheddar cheese and smoked paprika evenly on top.

-- Cook at 400 F for 20 minutes or until browned to your preference.
+- Cook at 400 F for 20 minutes, then broil for 3 minutes until golden brown on top.